Penalized Euclidean Distance Regression: Numerical Applications

 The results are summarized in the following table and the reported values are based on averaging over 100 data sets.
 The distance between the true signal and the solution produced is also recorded.
 Under highly correlated designs, the method we propose shows a very efficient performance against the ``curse of dimensionality" and overcrowding.

-PED has performed very well, obtaining the highest rate of true positives in many examples.
-We use the one-pass PED method where the choice of $\lambda_0$ is taken such that $\hat k$ is an approximate maximum.
-Also, we compare with PED when the parameters are selected by AIC, given by PED(AIC).
-The Elastic Net is the next best, and Lasso and Square root Lasso have low rates of True Positives.
-PED has a lower model size compared to the Elastic Net.
-Finally the RMSE is generally best for PED, particularly for the higher correlated situations.
-Overall PED has performed extremely well in these simulations.
+Penalized Euclidean Distance (indicated by PED in the table) has performed very well obtaining the highest rate of true positives in many examples.
+Also, we compare with Penalized Euclidean Distance when the parameters are selected by Akaike's Information Criterion, given by PED(AIC) in the table which also performs well.
+The Elastic Net is the next best, and Lasso (for the strongly correlated case) and Square root Lasso have low rates of True Positives.
+Note that the Square Root Lasso has performed rather differently here from the others.
+It is the only method using an asymptotic value of $\lambda$, where $n$ may not be large enough here.
+Penalized Euclidean Distance has a lower model size compared to the Elastic Net.
+Finally the Root Mean Square Error is generally best for Penalized Euclidean Distance, particularly for the higher correlated situations.
+Overall Penalized Euclidean Distance has performed extremely well in these simulations.